9:30-12am

 Ocean Vuong Reading group

 > We meet to discuss “On Earth We're Briefly Gorgeous” by Ocean Vuong.
 We do not read the entire text together, but base our discussion on reading some parts from the chapter of the week.
 Feel free to read in advance and bring questions, or simply drop in and free associate on what resonates during the discussions.
-This week's chapter: beginning of the book.

 Meetup